akajuvonen/akajuvonen.github.io/_drafts/spark-mllib-vs-ml.md

 on top of that might speed up analytics dramatically, because Spark performs many operations in memory.

+The interesting thing for Data Scientists is the fact that Spark has Machine Learning libraries built-in.
+But when I first started using Spark, I was confused.
+There seem to be two ML implementations.
+What are they and which one should I choose?
+Let's take a brief look.

 [spark]: https://spark.apache.org/
 [hadoop]: https://hadoop.apache.org/
 [cassandra]: https://cassandra.apache.org/